 Paid parking is available in the lot directly to the west of the Museum.
 Buses can drop off guests at the plaza and park in the lot across from Harley Street.

 To cancel a tour, please call 817-509-8967.
 If cancellation is made within 24 hours of your tour, your credit card will be charged $20.00.

 Name and phone number of contact person

 Number of people in group and number of adult chaperones

 Preferred date and time

 You will be called a week before your tour to confirm the date, time and number of people in your group.
-Click here to download the Adult Group Reservation Form or click here to download the School Group Reservation Form.
+Click here to download the Adult-Senior Group Reservation Form or click here to download the School Group Reservation Form and School Group Guidelines.

 We accept Visa, MasterCard, American Express, Discover, cash and personal or corporate checks.

 Hitting the Mark: Cowgirls and Wild West Shows?